diagridio/catalyst-quickstarts/pubsub/javascript/README.md

 ./scaffold.sh
 ```

+This script needs Python installed, if you don't have the environment, you can also finish this step manually by following the [tutorial](https://docs.diagrid.io/catalyst/local-tutorials/publish-subscribe#connect-your-applications-to-catalyst)

 <!-- END_STEP -->

-Run your applications and connect the consumer App ID to the local consumer app using the following command:
+Then run your applications and connect the subscriber App ID to the local subscriber app using the following command:
 ```sh
 diagrid dev start
 ```